With Gratitude and Thanksgiving

-Pause with us this Thanksgiving to reflect upon how blessed we really are — blessed far beyond any measure of what we deserve.
+Patriots, please join me in welcoming this Thanksgiving with a pause to step back and reflect upon how blessed we really are — blessed far beyond any measure of what we deserve.

-To put our national Day of Thanksgiving into proper context is to express gratitude.
-In the words of George Washington from his First Thanksgiving Proclamation, “I do recommend and assign [this Thanksgiving Day] to be devoted by the People of these States to the service of that great and glorious Being, who is the beneficent Author of all the good that was, that is, or that will be.”
+To put our national Day of Thanksgiving into proper context is to express gratitude for, in the words of George Washington from his First Thanksgiving Proclamation, “the beneficent Author of all the good that was, that is, or that will be.”

-With this in mind, I invite you to read our brief “History and Legacy of Our National Thanksgiving.”
+With this in mind, I invite you to read our “History and Legacy of Thanksgiving.”

 In his first Thanksgiving proclamation, President Ronald Reagan wrote: “As we celebrate Thanksgiving … we should ask what we can do as individuals to demonstrate our gratitude to God for all He has done.
 Such reflection can only add to the significance of this precious day of remembrance.
 Let us recommit ourselves to that devotion to God and family that has played such an important role in making this a great Nation, and which will be needed as a source of strength if we are to remain a great people.”

-Contemplate what is good and right: “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy — meditate on these things.”
-(Philippians 4:8)
+Pause and take account of what is good and right: “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy – meditate on these things.”
+(Philippians 4:8 )

-Please join us in daily prayer for our Patriots in uniform — Soldiers, Sailors, Airmen, Marines, and Coast Guardsmen — standing in harm’s way in defense of Liberty — and for their families.
+Please join us in daily prayer for our Patriots in uniform — Soldiers, Sailors, Airmen, Marines, and Coast Guardsmen, and our nation’s First Responders — standing in harm’s way in defense of Liberty — and for their families.

 Semper Vigilans Fortis Paratus et Fidelis